How to Edit 4K Single-Camera Interview Video in Premiere Pro

 Multi Cam View and EditingMulti Cam View and EditingMulti Cam View and Editing

-Now you will be able to switch back and forth between the two views—wide-angle and close-up—while the sequence is playing, using the numbers on the keyboard to make your edits.
+Now you will be able to switch back and forth between the two views—wide-angle and close-up—while the sequence is playing, using the on the keyboard to make your edits.
 In the example here, there are only two camera shots being used.
 That would mean that the first shot is 1, and the second is 2.

-If you make a mistake or change your about a cut, place your playhead at the front part of the cut wherever you want to make a change, and then press whatever number you want, and that will overwrite your previous choice.
+If you make a mistake or change your mind about a cut, place your playhead at the front part of the cut wherever you want to make a change, and then press whatever number you want, and that will overwrite your previous choice.

 More Premiere Pro Resources